A tale of two Grants

 The first thing you’ll note from the Balvenie website is that the site has a lot about the distillery (with some great 360-degree views), but the pages are rather short on information on the various expressions.
 We find that the Doublewood 12 is transferred at some point “from a traditional oak whisky cask to a first fill European oak sherry cask.”
 But what is ‘traditional?’
 We might assume ex-bourbon, that’s fairly traditional, why not say so outright?
 [Note: I heard from Lorne Cousin from The Balvenie, they do indeed use ex-bourbon barrels from the US.]

 Other information is more readily at hand.
 The Balvenie operation grows and malts their own barley.
 That’s cool, and a vanishing part of the activities in most distilleries.
 But I wondered — do they grow and malt all of it?
 Let’s do some math.
 The Balvenie web site states they have 1000 acres of barley growing on their farm.
 Barley produces about 67 bushels of grain per acre (in the US anyway), is that enough for 5.6 million litres of spirit per year?
 Those bushels would have to produce on the order of 83 litres of spirit each.
 I don’t think so.
 Two gallons pure ethanol per bushel is a common yardstick for alcohol production.
 That’s about 18 litres of finished product per bushel.
-So, yeah, they grow and malt some barley and likely buy the rest from the big malt producers (again, confirmed by Lorne).
+So, yeah, they grow and malt some barley (about 10%) and buy the rest from the big malt producers (again, confirmed by Lorne).
 That’s expected in the modern whisky industry.

 The Balvenie DoubleWood 12-year old Speyside single malt, 43% ABV